mustafa0x/pafm/README.md

   * Added warning when the password is default

 ### 1.4
-  *   One-file release
+  * One-file release (thanks to `make`, which combines all of the assets into one file).

-    > This is made possible by [Makefile](https://github.com/mustafa0x/pafm/blob/master/Makefile), which combines the project into a single file, for portability.

 ### 1.3
   * HTML5 uploading